 IABC’s shared values, created as a result of the brand taskforce’s research, define what makes our association unique, and also allow us to build on these strengths.

-As the only global communication association, we strive to advocate for the profession, represent best practices, define the global standard, and live by a code of ethics.
+- We represent the global profession: As the only global communication association, we strive to advocate for the profession, represent best practices, define the global standard, and live by a code of ethics.

-We connect business and communication and connect people with communication.
+- We create connection: We connect business and communication and connect people with communication.
 We foster community, build special relationships and learn from each other.

-We welcome diverse communication professionals of all levels and practices.
+- We are a diverse community: We welcome diverse communication professionals of all levels and practices.
 We embrace diverse viewpoints, encourage conversation and celebrate cultural differences.

-We position communication as a strategic function that has impact on return-on-investment and demonstrate the business value of communication.
+- We focus on insights and results: We position communication as a strategic function that has impact on return-on-investment and demonstrate the business value of communication.

 Who we are